ezEngine/docs-src/pages/docs/custom-code/cpp/cpp-project-generation.md

 > **Note:**
 >
-> One downside with this approach is that your solution does **not** contain the EZ engine sources.
+> One downside with this approach is that your C++ IDE will **not** contain the EZ engine sources.
 That makes it less convenient to search for existing functionality, look up code [API docs](../../api-docs.md) and stepping through EZ code while debugging.
-However, if you want that, you can include the generated plugin as an [external project](../../build/cmake-config.md#external-projects) into the EZ engine solution.
+However, if you want that, you can include the generated plugin as an [external project](../../build/cmake-config.md#external-projects) into the EZ build system.

 ## Video: How to add custom C++ code to your game

 [![video](https://img.youtube.com/vi/EGobr-BqhSI/0.jpg)](https://www.youtube.com/watch?v=EGobr-BqhSI)

-## How to Generate a New Solution
+## How to Generate a New C++ Project

+> **Note:**
+>
+> Generating C++ projects requires a one time setup.
+Go to the preferences *Tools > Preferences...* and configure the C++ compiler to use for your C++ projects.
+See [Editor Settings](../../editor/editor-settings.md) for details.

 1. Select *Project > C++ Project > Setup C++ Plugin...*.
 The following dialog will appear: